dt-alliances/cas-quickstart/INTERACTIVE.md

 1. Open up the project in your git upstream repo and adjust the `shipyard.yaml` file in the `master` branch

-1. Add the `mytask-interactive` task as the first task as shown below.
+1. Add the `- name: "mytask-interactive"` task as the first task as shown below.
 You can keep the `evaluation` task.

     ```
     apiVersion: spec.keptn.sh/0.2.2